 If one wishes to develop Experienced Knowledge of the State Of Being Present then one can simply practice the 5 Present Breaths Meditation.

 And as one experiences the State of Being Present one will be able to experience a refined sense of Happiness/Relaxation/Harmony/Wellbeing within.

 So you're sitting on a chair doing nothing then suddenly you have a thought without even intentionally creating it.

-Most of us do not really think too much about wandering thoughts because we have come to the belief that "it is natural to have wandering thoughts."
-Thus whenever we experience wandering thoughts we have developed a habit of letting them come into our minds as if granting free-passes to unwelcomed visitors to our homes.
+Most of us do not really think much about wandering thoughts because we may have come to the belief that "it is natural to have wandering thoughts."
+Thus whenever we experience wandering thoughts we have developed a habit of letting them come into our minds as if granting free-passes to strangers to come into our home.

 The Difference between Thinking and Wandering Thoughts

-The main difference between wandering thoughts and thinking is that in the former it is subconsciouslly created whilst in the latter it is created consciously.
-As a result, there is a difference in our ability to control them.
-Wandering thoughts are less controllable and needs much more convincing to get them out of our minds - much like the wandering thoughts of yelling at someone when we have just experienced Anger.
+The main difference between wandering thoughts and thinking is that in the former it is subconsciouslly created whilstthe latter is created consciously.
+Another difference is in our ability to control them.
+Wandering thoughts are less controllable and needs much more convincing to get them out of our minds - much like trying to let go of the wandering thoughts about a person that we have just yelled at.
 Thus it is important to understand why we are subconsciously creating the wandering thoughts so we can address them.